Akern: the legacy of the 20th century

 1980THE EARLY DAYS

-In 1981 AKERN produces the first Computerised Impedance Plethysmography CIP 8/32 (hereinafter CIP PLUS) for the diagnosis of venous circulation in the limbs, validated thanks to one of the first European multicentric studies carried out on bioelectrical impedance.
+In 1981 AKERN® produces the first Computerised Impedance Plethysmography CIP 8/32 (hereinafter CIP PLUS) for the evaluation of the venous circulation in the limbs, validated through the first European multicentric studies carried out on bioelectrical impedance.

-A collaboration with Prof. J. Nyboer (world-renowned reference on bioimpedance at Wayne State University) culminates in the development of professional analysers sensitive to the impedance phase = Bioelectrical Impedance Analyser (BIA).
+A collaboration with Prof. J. Nyboer (world-renowned reference for bioimpedance, based at the Wayne State University) culminates in the development of professional analysers sensitive to the impedance phase = Bioelectrical Impedance Analyser (BIA).

 The first financed studies focus on the effects of dehydration on cognitive function in US Air Force pilots during the Cold War.
-The usefulness of this new technology soon becomes apparent and AKERN is involved in validation studies of the technique with a view to allowing use of bioimpedance analysis as a non-invasive diagnostic method.1, 2
+The usefulness of this new technology becomes clear very soon and AKERN® is involved in technique validation studies with oriented towards allowing the use of bioimpedance analysis as a non-invasive support to diagnostics.1, 2

-AKERN releases the first software for analysis of bioimpedance data.
+AKERN® releases the first software for bioimpedance analysis.

 THE FIRST TO PROVIDE THE BODY CELL MASS PARAMETER (BCM)

-Thanks to the use of AKERN technology, 1990 sees the introduction of the Body Cell Mass (BCM) calculation, i.e. the metabolically active component of fat-free mass.
-A few years later, this parameter is acknowledged to be the best predictor of a subject’s nutritional status. ³
+In 1990, AKERN® technology introduces the possibility to calculate the Body Cell Mass (BCM), i.e. the metabolically active component of fat-free mass.
+A few years later, this parameter is acknowledged to be the best predictor of a subject’s nutritional status.3

 BIOIMPEDANCE VALIDATION STUDIES VS BENCHMARK TECHNIQUES

-The ’90s sees the publication of a large volume of scientific validation studies by hospitals and universities using benchmark techniques: isotope dilution, DEXA, hydrostatic weighing, air displacement plethysmography, on different populations, ages and pathologies.4, 5, 6
+In The ’90s number of clinical studies are published by hospitals and universities using benchmark techniques: isotope dilution, DEXA, hydrostatic weighing, air displacement plethysmography, on different populations, ages and pathologies.4, 5, 6

 In 1993 the Haemoguard® reflection photoplethysmography is produced for monitoring fluctuations in blood volume during dialysis and for DVT diagnosis.